-The organisation of working time in the different companies of the FCC Group responds to the production needs of each activity, in accordance with the standards and regulations applicable in each sector and location.
+The organisation of working time in the different companies of the FCC Group responds to the production needs of each activity, in accordance with the standards and regulations applicable in each sector and location

-In this regard, one of FCC's greatest challenges involves working with a proactive approach, rolling out different actions and initiatives that not only generate a quality work environment that guarantees the well-being of employees, but which also contributes to the personal and professional development of all workers, while organising work as needed.
-Therefore, among the actions rolled out, the Group focuses on achieving a proper work-life balance, flexibility, coresponsibility and disconnection, which are adapted to the different realities and organisational or production needs of each centre, function or activity, in which regard the following are particularly noteworthy:
+In this regard, one of FCC's greatest challenges involves working with a proactive approach. rolling out different actions and initiatives that not only generate a quality and well-being work environment that guarantees the well-being of employees, but which also contributes to the personal and professional development of all workers, while organising work as needed.

+Therefore, among the actions rolled out, the Group focuses on achieving a proper work-life balance. flexibility, co-responsibility and disconnection. which are adapted to the different realities and organisational or production needs of each centre, function or activity, in which regard the following are particularly noteworthy: